Data Protection Privacy Notice for the GSK pension plans

 Personal data relating to the Schemes is held on paper and on computer systems.
 As the “data controller”, the Trustee must process this information fairly and lawfully.

-As part of running the Schemes, we may also need to hold and process particularly sensitive information about you and/or your dependants and beneficiaries (known as “sensitive personal data”).
-Under the legislation, details relating to health, racial or ethnic origin, religious or other similar beliefs, sexual orientation and political affiliations are regarded as “sensitive personal data”.
+As part of running the Schemes, we may also need to hold and process particularly sensitive information about you and/or your dependants and beneficiaries (known as “Special Categories of Personal Data” (previously referred to as “sensitive personal data”)).
+Under the legislation, details relating to health, racial or ethnic origin, religious or other similar beliefs, sexual orientation and political affiliations are regarded as “Special Categories of Personal Data”.
 Except where the legislation allows it, this information cannot be processed or passed to a third party without your explicit consent.

 What else we might do with personal data

-Although the Schemes are based in the UK, your personal data may be shared outside the European Economic Area (EEA).
-For example, if a Scheme provider undertakes part of its services outside the EEA, you live outside the EEA or want to transfer your benefits abroad.
-However, personal data will only be shared outside the EEA where appropriate safeguards are in place in accordance with data protection law.
-In those cases, except where the relevant public authority has determined that the non-EEA country already provides an adequate level of data protection, or the EU-US Privacy Shield applies, such transfers would generally be made based on the European Commission’s standard contractual clauses, copies of which can be found on the European Commission’s website https://ec.europa.eu/info/law/law-topic/data-protection/data-transfers-outside-eu/model-contracts-transfer-personal-data-third-countries_en.
+Although the Schemes are based in the UK, your personal data may be shared outside of the United Kingdom (“UK”), or the European Economic Area (“EEA”).
+For example, if a Scheme provider performs part of its services outside of the UK or EEA, or you live outside the UK or EEA, or want to transfer your benefits abroad.
+However, personal data will only be shared outside of the UK or EEA where appropriate safeguards are in place in accordance with data protection law.
+In those cases, such transfers would generally be made based on the European Commission’s standard contractual clauses or, where relevant, the UK standard contractual clauses.
+Copies of the EU standard contractual clauses can be found on the European Commission’s website and copies of the UK standard contractual clauses can be found on the Information Commissioner's Office website.